HEALTHYHEPPER.COM

 Contact WEBMASTER

-The following is an excerpt from the above E-book
+The following is an excerpt from the above Hepatitis C E-book

 VITAMIN C See also: Glutathione.

-Vitamin C is a very important and powerful antioxidant.
+Vitamin C is a very important and powerful antioxidant and great for those with Hepatitis C Virus(HCV).
 According to James Balch, MD., is a more potent free-radical scavenger when used in conjunction with the bioflavanoid hesperidin.

 Michael Murray, N.D. writes about vitamin C and bioflavanoids, “Taking vitamin C with bioflavanoids may offer benefits in absorption, but only if the product contains bioflavanoids at a meaningful level.
 When the amount of citrus bioflavanoids is just window dressing, there is no real increase in absorption.
 However, if the level of bioflavanoids is equal to or greater than the level of vitamin C, then absorption is enhanced.”

-Acute viral hepatitis (I had the acute hepatitis C- only about 5% of those with HCV get the acute illness which involves jaundice, gray stools, dark urine, intense itching etc)can be treated with vitamin C. I know this from experience, it brought my symptoms under control.
+Acute viral Hepatitis C can be treated with vitamin C. I had the acute hepatitis C- only about 15% of those with HCV get the acute illness which involves jaundice, gray stools, dark urine, intense itching, etc. I agree with this from experience; vitamin C brought my Hepatitis C symptoms under control.

 On this topic of vitamin C and the acute hepatitis, The Encyclopedia of Natural Medicine writes, “ According to Robert Cathcart, M.D., acute hepatitis is one of the easiest diseases to cure using vitamin C. Dr. Cathcart demonstrated that high doses of vitamin C (40 to 100 grams orally or intravenously) were able to greatly diminish acute hepatitis in two to four days.
 He showed clearing of jaundice within six days.